 §10.302(d)(2)(K) Tenant Services (page 5 of 25).
-Changes to this section describe a new methodology for determining whether the cost of tenant services will be included as an operating expense.
-The cost of these services will not be included unless there is a documented obligation to provide the services by a unit of state or local government or where the applicant demonstrates a history of providing similar services at similar costs on affiliated properties.
-If there are tenant service expenses underwritten at application, a minimum of this dollar amount will be used at cost certification regardless if actually incurred.
+Changes to this section describe a new methodology for determining whether the cost of tenant services will be included as an operating expense for underwriting purposes at application and cost certification.

+The cost of these services will not be included in the underwriting pro forma unless there is a documented obligation to provide the services by a unit of state or local government or where the applicant demonstrates a history of providing similar services at similar costs on affiliated properties.
+When there are tenant service expenses underwritten at application without a documented obligation, the amount used at initial underwriting will be used at cost certification regardless if the costs are actually incurred.
+Of course if the actual operations shown at cost certification show more than the amount underwritten at application, the actual amount will be used.

 This provision does not preclude an owner for providing services even if not included as an operating expense.
-It simply determines whether tenant service expenses will be included for calculation of debt coverage.
+It simply determines whether tenant service expenses will be included for calculation of debt coverage and potentially the loan sizing and credit sizing.